 - Watch out for numbers.
 Ensure that your materials follow recommendations for improving communication of health-related numbers:

 - Provide only the information patients must have to make informed decisions or take care of their health.

-- Provide patients with numbers, not just verbal descriptors (e.g., "low risk").
+- Provide numbers along with verbal descriptors (e.g., "low risk").

 - Express risk/benefit in whole numbers, not fractions, decimals or percentages (e.g., "1 in 10,000" rather than ".01 %").

-- Provide both the positive and the negative (e.g., "5 in 100 people are expected to get the outcome, meaning that 95 out of 100 will not get the outcome").
+- Provide both the positive and the negative (e.g., "5 in 100 people will get the side effect, and 95 out of 100 will not get the side effect").

 - Present risk in terms of a time span that is meaningful for patients, such as a 10-year period rather than lifetime.

 - Consult on legal issues.
 When using a form for a legally binding purpose, consult a lawyer for legal advice.
-Having patients sign something they don't understand isn't legally binding, however.
-So, be sure to advocate for plain language.
+Remember—having patients sign something they do not understand is not legally binding, so be sure to advocate for plain language.

-- Obtain approvals.
-Some practices (e.g., those affiliated with large health systems) may need administrative approval to revise or replace written materials.
-Changes to materials accessed through the EHR or patient portal also may require administrative approval and technical support.
-Consult with your administration for guidance on how to obtain approval for revised materials and to garner their support for your efforts.
+- Get approvals.
+Some practices may need administrative approval to revise or replace written materials.
+Changes to materials accessed through the electronic health record or patient portal may also require support of information technology staff.
+Consult with your administration for guidance on how to get approval and support for revised materials.

 Track Your Progress

-Every 4 months, tally the number of materials that have been assessed and the percentage of those that were rated poor that have replaced or revised.
-Are you making the progress you planned to make?
+Every 4 months, tally the number of materials that have been assessed and the percentage of those that were rated as poor quality that have been replaced or revised.

-Before you start using Tool 11, tally the percentage of questions that were not answered on forms filled out by patients in a given week.
+Before you start using this tool, tally the percentage of questions that were not answered on forms filled out by patients in a given week.
 In 2, 6, and 12 months, do it again and see if the percentage of unanswered questions has gone down.